A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Videos can be used to help the learner critique his or her own performance.

-- The trainer or other students can react to a writer's draft using the "hidden text" option available in word processors: Turned on, the hidden comments spring up; turned off, the comments recede and the writer's prized work is again free of red ink.
+- The instructor or other students can react to a writer's draft using the "hidden text" option available in word processors: Turned on, the hidden comments spring up; turned off, the comments recede and the writer's prized work is again free of red ink.

 - Celebrate success!